Our risk governance.

-- Our Operational Risk Committee is chaired by the Chief Risk Officer (CRO).
+- Our Operational Risk Committee is chaired by the Chief Financial Officer (CFO).
 It supports the first line owners of key operations in overseeing the Group’s operational risk profile, monitor specific operational and conduct risks and the risks impacting the Group's reputation and take appropriate action as and when required.

 - Our Disclosure Committee is chaired by the CFO.
 Its role is to support the Group CEO and Group CFO in ensuring timely and accurate disclosures and announcements are made by the group to its security holders and the investment community.